 DOE described the borehole plug materials that will be installed in existing unplugged borings within the controlled area in Chapter 3.3.4 (pp. 3-39 through 3-45).
 Appendix DEL.6.2.4 (pp. DEL-72 to DEL-73) lists the applicable State oil and gas well plugging requirements.
 The purpose of the borehole plugs is to mitigate the potential for migration of contaminants toward the accessible environment.
 DOE also stated that the plugs are designed to limit the volume of water that could be introduced to the repository from the overlying water bearing zones and to limit the volume of contaminated brine released from the repository to the accessible environment.
 DOE stated that shallow unplugged boreholes within the controlled area will be plugged in accordance with current State or Federal regulations.
-Existing deep unplugged boreholes within the controlled area will be plugged in according to the State of New Mexico, Oil Conservation Division, Order R-111-P. DOE concluded that boreholes within the controlled area, which were previously plugged in accordance with appropriate State and Federal regulations in effect at the time of plugging, will mitigate the potential for migration of fluids to the accessible environment.
+Existing deep unplugged boreholes within the controlled area, which were previously plugged in accordance with appropriate State and Federal regulations in effect at the time of plugging, will mitigate the potential for migration of fluids to the accessible environment.